vibhushit/echo-client-server/Readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This repository is licensed under the MIT License.
+Feel free to use the code as you see fit, but please give credit where it’s due!